“Giving birth should be your greatest achievement, not your greatest fear” –Jane Wiedeman

 Labour pain is an emotional experience and presents a psychological challenge for many women in labour.
 Recent studies about the factors that influence childbirth have concluded that women who had continuous support during labour were less likely to have pain relief medications or report unpleasant experiences.
 Also, it has been suggested that anxiety and fear about labour can both result in a higher dose of pain medications and prolong the labour.

 Attending childbirth classes builds woman confidence and ability to give birth.
 It helps overcome the fear of childbirth.
 It empowers the woman to make informed choices about birthing.
-It educates women about the healthy lifestyle to keep pregnancy comfortable and make a smoother postnatal recovery.
+It educates women about a healthy lifestyle to keep pregnancy comfortable and make a smoother postnatal recovery.
 Antenatal childbirth preparation has a role in increasing maternal satisfaction and may reduce pain perception.

 The aim of pain relief is to have a woman in labour relatively pain-free while she still is able to participate in the birthing experience.
 Ideally, there should be no associated side effects or risks to both mother and baby.